 If you have driven the famous, so-called Loneliest Road in America (in Nevada), you know that there are several towns, attractions, and even cell service along the route.
 P.S., that is NOT lonely.
 Now, let me introduce you to the true, real loneliest road in America.

 In the extreme southeast corner of Arizona, head east from Douglas on the Geronimo Trail.
-It is a fairly smooth unpaved road (4WD vehicle is strongly recommended), and after 90 minutes, you will reach a mountainous overlook with the state boundary marker (between Arizona and New Mexico).
+It is a fairly smooth unpaved road (4WD vehicle is strongly recommended), and after 90 minutes, you will reach a mountainous overlook with the state boundary marker (between Arizona and Nevada).